hasura/graphql-engine/docs/graphql/manual/remote-schemas/adding-schema.rst

   .. note::

-    During **local development** with the remote schema server on localhost, ensure that the Hasura Docker container can reach the server endpoint on the host.
-See :ref:`this page <docker_networking>` for information about Docker networking.
+    If you are running Hasura using Docker, ensure that the Hasura Docker container can reach the server endpoint.
+    See :ref:`this page <docker_networking>` for Docker networking.

     If you are adding the URL using env variable, then run the Hasura docker container with the env variable added during `docker run`.
 Example ``-e REMOTE_SCHEMA_ENDPOINT=http://host.docker.internal:4000/mycustomgraphql``.